artefactory-skaff/skaff-rag-accelerator/README.md

 For this exemple, we will be using GPT4, the `BAAI/bge-base-en-v1.5` embedding model, and Chroma for the vector store.

 Duration: ~15 minutes.

 ### Pre-requisites

-- An `AZURE_OPENAI_API_KEY` for the Artefact GPT-4 deployment on Azure.
+- An `OPENAI_API_KEY` for the Artefact GPT-4 deployment on Azure.
 Reach out to the repo contributors if you do not have one.
 - A few GB of disk space
 - Tested with python 3.11 (may work with other versions)

 ### Run using docker compose

 If you have docker installed and running you can run the whole RAG app using it.
-[Otherwise, skip to the "Run directly" section](#run-directly)
+[Otherwise, skip to the &#34;Run directly&#34; section](#run-directly)

 Start the service:

 ```shell
 docker compose up -d
 ```

 Make sure both the front and back are alive:

 ```shell
 docker ps
 ```

 You should see two containers with status `Up X minutes`.

 Go to http://localhost:9000/ to query your RAG.